gard-projects/machine-learning/ShallowLearning/DecisionTree/README.md

 2. In the predict function, for each sample we invoke the `_tree_traversal()` method
 3. The `_tree_traversal()` method moves through the by checking the sample's specific feature up against the threshold and moving accordingly
 4. Once we reach the leaf node (indicated by node.value != None), we return the `value` parameter

+&nbsp;

+## Random Forest
+The Random Forest algorithm trains a fixed number of weak learners, typically decision trees.
+It then uses the weak learners to make predictions or classifications to new samples.

+### How does it work?
+1. First we call the `fit()` function, this function uses the `joblib` Python library to train decision trees in parallel.
+Thus making better use of the CPU cores.
+2. In the `fit()` function we use a **random state** variable which is for reproduceability
+3. Next we determine the maximum number of features to consider in each split, this is used to implement feature bagging.
+The maximum number of features is calculated in either of the following ways:
+:one: 'sqrt' - compute the square root of the number of features, and then convert it to an int, $\sqrt(13) \approx 4$
+:two: 'log2' - compute the log base 2 of the number of features, then convert to int, $log_{2}(13) \approx 4$
+:three: 'None' - set the maximum number of features equal to the number of features (13)